National Healthy Housing Standard: 5 Things to Know

 With a career in health education and promotion, you can help improve housing conditions for millions.
 And thanks to online learning, you can gain the skills you need to start that career sooner than you might think.

-Walden University is an accredited institution offering an MS in Health Education and Promotion degree program online.
+Walden University is an accredited institution offering an MS in Health Education and Promotion degree program with multiple specializations online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.